Adrian Mariappa: St Albans City

 On 30 October 2025, he signed for Isthmian League Premier Division club St Albans City.

 International career

 Mariappa is eligible for the Fiji national team through his Fijian father.
 In late 2010 he was named by the Fiji Football Association in the 50-member national training squad to prepare for the 2011 Pacific Games in New Caledonia, but did not take up the place.

 Both of Mariappa's maternal grandparents are from Jamaica.
 In 2012 he accepted a call up to the Jamaica squad, for a friendly against Guyana.
 His first match in an international competition came on 9 June 2012, in a 2–1 World Cup qualifying win against Guatemala.

 Coaching career

 In August 2025, Mariappa returned to former club Watford in the role of under-21 assistant coach.

 Personal life

 Mariappa is of Fijian (paternal) and Jamaican (maternal) descent.
 As of March 2019, Mariappa had been a vegan.

+In September 2025, he graduated with a diploma in sporting directorship through the Professional Footballers' Association business school, graduating alongside Tim Krul and Luke Matheson.